 Ideal for shallow water dredging - these dredge suction nozzles are precision manufactured by Jobe and Keene from thin-wall plated steel tubing with machined orifices to create maximum suction pressure.
-Choose from 7 sizes below.
-Prices range from $99.95 to $199.95.
+Choose from 9 sizes below.

 Which system is better - a power jet or a suction nozzle?